 The Company has a significant investment in bank-owned life insurance policies ("BOLI") and provides endorsement split dollar life insurance to certain employees in the position of Vice President and higher after one year of service.
-The cash surrender value of BOLI was \$25.9 million as of December 31, 2015 and 2014.
+The cash surrender value of BOLI was \$25.4 million as of December 31, 2016 and \$25.9 million as of December 31, 2015.
 BOLI policies are initially recorded at the amount of premiums paid and are adjusted to current cash surrender values.
 Changes in cash surrender values are recorded in other non-interest income and are based on premiums paid less expenses plus accreted interest income.
-Earnings on BOLI resulted in non-interest income of approximately \$530,000, \$621,000, and \$632,000, for the years ended December 31, 2015, 2014 and 2013, respectively.
+Earnings on BOLI resulted in non-interest income of approximately \$579,000, \$530,000, and \$621,000, for the years ended December 31, 2016, 2015 and 2014, respectively.

 Post-retirement death benefits for endorsement split dollar life insurance plans are accounted for in accordance with FASB ASC Subtopic 715-60, "Compensation - Retirement Benefits - Defined Benefit Plans - Postretirement."
-Expense for accrual of such benefits is reflected in Salaries and Employee Benefits on the Consolidated Statements of Income and was approximately \$42,000, \$224,000, and \$143,000, for the years ended December 31, 2015, 2014 and 2013, respectively.
-The accrued liability for post-retirement death benefits is included in Other Liabilities on the Consolidated Balance Sheet and totaled \$2.7 million and \$2.8 million as of December 31, 2015 and 2014, respectively.
+Expense for accrual of such benefits is reflected in Salaries and Employee Benefits on the Consolidated Statements of Income and was approximately \$33,000, \$42,000, and \$224,000, for the years ended December 31, 2016, 2015 and 2014, respectively.
+The accrued liability for post-retirement death benefits is included in Other Liabilities on the Consolidated Balance Sheet and totaled \$2.6 million and \$2.7 million as of December 31, 2016 and 2015, respectively.

 Because endorsement split dollar life insurance plans create imputed income to each applicable participant without generating cash to pay the tax expense associated with imputed income, the FirstCNB entered into Imputed Income Tax Reimbursement Agreements with certain officers.
-The Imputed Income Tax Reimbursement Agreements provide for annual cash payments to the participants until death for the previous tax year in amounts equal to a portion of federal income taxes attributable to (i) the income imputed to the applicable participant on the benefit under the Amended and Restated Split Dollar Agreement and (ii) the additional cash payments under the Imputed Income Tax Reimbursement Agreement.
+The Imputed Income Tax Reimbursement Agreements to the participants until death for the previous tax year in amounts equal to a portion of federal income taxes attributable to (i) the income imputed to the applicable participant on the benefit under the Amended and Restated Split Dollar Agreement and (ii) the additional cash payments under the Imputed Income Tax Reimbursement Agreement.
 Each participant was 100% vested in benefits provided under Imputed Income Tax Reimbursement Agreements as of January 1, 2008.
 Service costs are based on the net present value of the sum of payments in accordance with each participant's agreement.
 Interest accrues monthly at a rate of 7.0%.